Exclusive · Google Ads Sourced

 Pedestrian fatalities rose to 120 in FFY 2024 from 107 the prior year, mirroring national trends.
 Indianapolis, Bloomington, West Lafayette (Purdue), and South Bend (Notre Dame) campus-edge corridors drive volume.
 Comparative fault analysis is critical given the 51% bar.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added to an Indiana mix on request, but they are not part of our headline coverage given the Ind.
+Med-mal leads can be added to an Indiana mix on request, but they are not a focus area given the Ind.
 Code § 34-18-14-3 $1.8M total-recovery cap and the Patient Compensation Fund procedure.

 The Law